fidraC/team9-client-project/portfolio_c23041974.md

 # Task 1B: Discuss and reflect on tracking your project progress using Scrum

-Scrum is an agile framework used for developing, delivering, and sustaining complex projects, particularly in software development.
-It operates on the principles of flexibility, team collaboration, and iterative progress towards a well-defined goal.
-During the scrum cycle, there are multiple stages to be completed:
+Scrum is a lightweight framework that helps people, teams and organizations generate value through adaptive solutions for complex problems [1](https://scrumguides.org/scrum-guide.html).
+It has the following stages:

 - Sprint Planning: At the start of a Sprint, the team holds a planning meeting to decide what work will be done.

 During the first planning phase, I "wireframed" the back end in the form of defining dataclasses and typed hinted abstract classes. ![image](https://github.com/fidraC/team9-client-project/assets/144536228/49a3431b-d74f-4729-8685-ff42c0944ac8)
 ![image](https://github.com/fidraC/team9-client-project/assets/144536228/b395e844-acc1-47ab-85a4-cec52fb49a26)

-This was important as we were able to set out the general shape of the API on the first day so that other team members could work on features depending on a API without worrying about implementation details.
-This significantly sped up development as we could simply mock the function with fake (but valid) data while the underlying implementation was being written so components on top of it (e.g. the front end) can be written and tested with minimal technical debt (doesn't need to be refactored when implementation is complete).
-Compared to the waterfall method where each step must be completed before the next, this allows for more concurrency and thus efficiency.
+This foundational step was crucial, as it established the basic structure of our API on the very first day.
+This early definition allowed team members to independently develop features based on the API, without the need to delve into implementation specifics.
+By using mock functions with placeholder yet valid data, we could continue developing and testing other components, like the frontend, with minimal technical debt.

 - Daily Scrum: Each day during the Sprint, the team has a short stand-up meeting (often 15 minutes or less) called the Daily Scrum.
 In this meeting, team members briefly discuss what they did the previous day, what they will do today, and any obstacles they're facing.

-With half our team missing on most days in, we spent relatively little time on scrum as the three of us that were there are pretty in sync, often working together to debug and throwing questions around.
+With a frequently reduced team presence, our Daily Scrum sessions were concise yet effective.
+The three regularly attending members maintained a high level of synchronization, often collaboratively troubleshooting and exchanging ideas.

 - Sprint Execution: Over the Sprint, the team works on the tasks, developing and testing functionalities.
 The goal is to create a potentially shippable product increment by the end of the Sprint.